TryHackMe - BankGPT Write-Up

 🪟 The User Interface:

-After starting the room and accessing the page via the link, you find yourself on a typical minimalist chatbot UI.
+After starting the room and navigating to the page via the link, you find yourself on a typical minimal chatbot UI.

 🎯 Core Idea of the Challenge